 These higher frequency vibrations are intrinsically disruptive.
 The vibrations break up congestion and adhesions in soft tissue, similar to how Ultrasound does1.
 Joggle should, therefore, not be used on actively inflamed tissue.
 Movement through the range of motion, stretching, and load-bearing is highly recommended during or after application.
-If congestion is broken up without some challenge, the tissue may well just settle back into its default state.
-It is common for articulations to adjust that are quite distant from the point of application; for example, application to the Sternocostal articulations combined with costal stretching often will generate Cranial suture adjustments.
+If congestion is broken up without some form of challenge, the tissue may well just settle back into its default state.
+It is common for articulations to adjust that are quite distant from the point of application; for example, application to the Sternocostal articulations combined with costal stretching will often generate Cranial Suture adjustments.

 The Joggle is an adaptation of the Sonicare Toothbrush, a widely used, easily accessed, relatively inexpensive product foundation (the handle is not included with this product and must be purchased separately(great product for keeping one’s teeth clean too!)).
 The Sonicare is the ideal rechargeable oscillating power-pack for this product.
 The Joggle is an adaptation of the brush tip to a soft rubber tip that can firmly be pressed safely into the body.
 The tip is modified to maximize the area of contact.
 The standard duration of the application is 5-30 seconds per point.
 I would not bother offering this as a product if it was not surprisingly efficacious.

 Cost: $25.00; Shipping: $15.00 (USA)

 If you would like to make your own you need a rubber foot for a 1/4″ leg: MCMASTER CARR

 These are areas that are challenging to approach using Touch Therapy and require a soft, slow “listening” connection or high-velocity techniques.
 The Joggle offers a third option that can uniquely be integrated with ROM or load-bearing exercise, or stretching for working with the: